We've put together a working Laravel app (backend-only). This should make it easier to:

 Don't use this demo to start your real projects.
 Please use the recommended installation procedure.
 You don't want all the bogus entities we've created.
 You don't want all the packages we've used.
 And you definitely don't want the default admin user.
 Start from scratch!

 If you just want to take a look at the Backpack interface and click around, you don't have to install anything.
 Take a look at demo.backpackforlaravel.com - we've installed for you.
 The online demo is wiped and reinstalled every hour, on the hour.

 If you do want to install the Demo and play around, it's easy to do so.
-But because the demo uses Backpack/PRO, you need to purchase that addon first.
+But because the demo uses Backpack/PRO and Backpack/Editable-Columns, you need to purchase "Everything" first, or those addons individually.
 If you don't like it, we'll happily give you a refund.